pipe-cd/pipecd/docs/rfcs/0003-sql-datastore.md

 # Alternatives

-Currently we consider between MySQL and PostgreSQL for those support for NoSQL fearures, PostgreSQL has a longer time on this field.
+Currently, we consider between MySQL and PostgreSQL for those support for NoSQL features, PostgreSQL has a longer time in this field.

 # Unresolved questions